richsoni/richsoni-songs/waterfallen.md

 title: Waterfallen
 ---

-well, I fell into a river
+Well, I fell into a river
 I slipped into a stream
-my face began to shiver
+My face began to shiver
-it was cold I had to scream
+It was cold I had to scream

-baby screeching to help me out
+Baby screeching to help me out
-shes reaching for my shoulder
+Shes reaching for my shoulder
-but in me theres not a doubt
+But in me theres not a doubt
-that ill pull her off that boulder
+That ill pull her off that boulder

 I claw at leaves dirt and clovers
-im sure my time has come to me
+I'm sure my time has come to me
-but paws, sleaves fill, spurting over
+But paws, sleeves fill, spurting over
-then i see the tree
+Then i see the tree

-well, I fell into a river
+Well, I fell into a river
 I slipped into a stream
-up the shaley cliff i slither
+Up the shale cliff i slither
-crawling up a cedar beam
+Crawling up a cedar beam

-my jacket and my rucksack
+My jacket and my rucksack
-my blue jeans and my boots
+My blue jeans and my boots
-are soaked with mossy plaque
+Are soaked with mossy plaque
-and nodding beggertick roots
+And nodding beggar tick roots

-everything had to come off
+Everything had to come off
-or I would get bronchitis or the flu
+Or I would get bronchitis or the flu
-i didnt want to get a cough
+I didn't want to get a cough
-plus my fingers where turning blue
+Plus my fingers where turning blue

-well, I fell into a river
+Well, I fell into a river
 I slipped into a stream
-cutting jeans off with a scissor
+Cutting jeans off with a scissor
-testing self esteem
+Testing self esteem

-everything in my posession
+Everything in my possession
-soaked in this whole charade
+Soaked in this whole charade
-i lost it all to a lesson
+I lost it all to a lesson
-for a view of a cascade
+For a view of a cascade

-all the signs where clearly shown
+All the signs where clearly shown
-right before my ignorant eyes
+Right before my ignorant eyes
-i heeded none, and to atone
+I heeded none, and to atone
-i lost all my supplies
+I lost all my supplies

-well, I fell into a river
+Well, I fell into a river
 I slipped into a stream
 I fell into a river
-it all seemed like a dream
+It all seemed like a dream